MicrosoftDocs/quantum-docs-pr/articles/libraries/testing.md

 \end{align}
 Using the primitive operations defined in the prelude, we can directly perform a measurement that returns `Zero` if $\ket{\psi}$ is an eigenstate of one of the Pauli operators.

-In the case that our target machine is a simulator, however, we can do better, as described in [../quantum-techniques-7-going-further#debugging-and-testing-quantum-programs].
+In the case that our target machine is a simulator, however, we can do better, as described in [Testing and Debugging](../quantum-techniques-testinganddebugging).
 We can use that the classical information used by a simulator to represent the internal state of a qubit is amenable to copying, such that we do not need to actually perform a measurement to test our assertion.
 In particular, this allows us to reason about *incompatible* measurements that would be impossible on actual hardware.